-The living room is the most lived-in spot in your home: it's where you relax, unwind and entertain.
-But a designing a living room that strikes the balance between spacious and calm, and is packed with enough seating and storage to make the room practical can be tricky to achieve – especially if that living room is small.
+Let's be honest, the living room is the most lived-in spot in your home: it's where you relax, unwind and entertain.
+But designing a living room that strikes the balance between spacious and calm, and is packed with enough seating and storage to make the room practical can be tricky to achieve – especially if that living room is small.

 Fear not, we have a plethora of solutions for your small living room woes.
 Whether you are designing a living room from scratch or feeling cramped in your current space, our tips and tricks will allow you to expand your square footage without having to knock down any walls.